tsg-iitkgp/OnBoarding/README.md

 The formation of the Gymkhana Tech Team is also the responsibility of the Technology Coordinator.

-The point of contact inside Gymkhana and CIC is Alokes Chattopadhyay, Deputy Chief System Manager, Computer & Informatics Centre.
+The point of contact inside Gymkhana and CIC is Mr Alokes Chattopadhyay, Deputy Chief System Manager, Computer & Informatics Centre.
 Mail him the DNS record, if there's any requirement or modification of any subdomain of the institute's domain - iitkgp.ac.in.
-You can take his assitance in case of any network or IP related issue with the server.
+You can take his assistance in case of any network or IP related issue with the server.
 The server is running `Ubuntu 20.04`, with kernel version 5.11.0, so find packages that will work on it.

 Addition of any new account on any platform should be added back to the sheet.